 We now take into account thermal motion in the gas.
 This leads to Doppler broadening.
-(If you are not familiar with the concept you can look it up online on, e. g., Wikipedia.)
+(If you are not familiar with the concept, see the note at the end of this HW Set.

 (b) The temperature of the vapor is T = 300 K, and the mass of the Cs atom is $M = 2.21 \times 10^{-25}$ kg.
-Find the probability distribution $P(\omega)$ for atoms whose resonance frequency $\omega_0$ is Doppler shifted to frequency $\omega$ in the lab frame due to their velocity along the plane wave direction of propagation.
+Find the probability distribution $P(\omega)$ for atoms whose resonance frequency is $\omega_0$ in the rest frame, and Doppler shifted to frequency $\omega$ in the lab frame due to their velocity along the plane wave direction of propagation.
 Noting that this Doppler broadened frequency distribution is much wider than the natural linewidth, find the minimum value of the transmission for a plane wave passing through the cell.